alozano-77/AWS-SAA-C02-Course/README.md

   - for each item in that list, performs an action or set of actions based on that particular item.
 - Task
-  - represents a single unit of work performed by the State Machine.
+  - represents a single unit of work performed by a State Machine.
   - it allows the state machine to actually do things.
-  - can be integrated with many different services such as lambda, AWS batch, dynamoDB, ECS, SNS, SQS, Glue, SageMaker, EMR, and lots of others.
+  - can be integrated with many different services such as Lambda, AWS batch, dynamoDB, ECS, SNS, SQS, Glue, SageMaker, EMR, and lots of others.

 ### 1.14.8.
 Simple Queue Service (SQS)